particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 determine if the sample falls into a _warning range_.

-A vital sample in the warning range is suggestive of a potentially unhealthy device that may experience difficulties when attemting to communicate with the Device Cloud.
+A vital sample in the warning range is suggestive of a potentially unhealthy device that may experience difficulties when attempting to communicate with the Device Cloud.
 These ranges have been determined and fine-tuned based on other Particle devices' connectivity behaviors at various recorded values.